mermaid-js/mermaid/docs/n00b-overview.md

 Comparing with Visio and similar applications, mermaid is a really fast way to create good visualizations.
 This is especially apparent when editing a complex visualisations, a process that usually takes hours in a desktop application, but only takes minutes (or even less if generation has been scripted) with mermaid.

-mermaid can potentially cut down the amount of time and effort spent on the process of creating diagrams, to a fraction of what you sually put in.
+mermaid can potentially cut down the amount of time and effort spent on the process of creating diagrams, to a fraction of what you usually put in.

 However, a lot of the mermaid documentation is geared to professional frontend developers, presuming a skill set which I simply do not have.